 Please note that the only way for these ranges to add up to 100 is to award the maximum in each category, such that 53% of the class receives a grade of "C" or below.
-As you consider a reasonable grade outcome for this class, please keep in mind-in law school, a "C" is a good grade.
+As you consider a reasonable grade outcome for this class, please keep this in mind.